 Although it is not intended that cash will form part of the long term strategic benchmark of the Scheme, it will hold cash balances both to meet short term cash outflows and on a tactical basis pending investment into other asset classes.
-The Scheme's cash holdings are invested in the Trustee bank account.
+The Scheme's cash holdings are invested in the Trustee bank account and the BlackRock Sterling Liquidity Fund is also available.
 In the normal course of events, cash balances up to a maximum of 5% of total Scheme assets may be held.
 If circumstances arise in which holding a higher percentage of the Scheme's assets in cash is deemed appropriate, the Trustee will obtain written advice from their investment adviser and consult with the sponsoring employer before breaching the 5% limit.